integrated-personal-data-system/.github/profile/README.md

 Use-Case-Goal-7: Individuals save on insurance: Objective-9: Gather data models from many insurance companies and extend MyData Ontology

-Use-Case-Goal-8: Learners store their standards-based Learner Records so multiple content developers can determine what they are ready to learn:  Objective: Pilot in collaboration with https://www.curiouslearning.org/
+Use-Case-Goal-8: Learners store their standards-based Learner Records so multiple content developers can determine what they are ready to learn:  Objective-10: Pilot in collaboration with https://www.curiouslearning.org/

+Use-Case-Goal-9: Homeowners gain better mortgages, and more easily: Objective-11: Gather person-centric mortgage data, extend MyData Ontology, and conduct tech demo and pilots.

 ## How anyone can join this project:
 1. [Create a free Github account](https://github.com) then return to this page.